 The CLI tools can be extended in three main ways:

-The three extensibility mechanisms outlined above are not exclusive; you can use all or just one or combine them.
-Which one to pick depends largely on what is the goal you are trying to achieve with your extension.
+The three extensibility mechanisms outlined above are not exclusive.
+You can use one, or all, or a combination of them.
+Which one to pick depends largely on the goal you are trying to achieve with your extension.

 Per-project based extensibility

 Per-project tools are framework-dependent deployments that are distributed as NuGet packages.
-Tools are only available in the context of the project that references them and for which they are restored; invocation outside of the context of the project (for example, outside of the directory that contains the project) will fail as the command will not be able to be found.
+Tools are only available in the context of the project that references them and for which they are restored.
+Invocation outside of the context of the project (for example, outside of the directory that contains the project) will fail because the command cannot be found.

 These tools are perfect for build servers, since nothing outside of the project file is needed.
 The build process runs restore for the project it builds and tools will be available.
-Language projects, such as F#, are also in this category; after all, each project can only be written in one specific language.
+Language projects, such as F#, are also in this category since each project can only be written in one specific language.

 Finally, this extensibility model provides support for creation of tools that need access to the built output of the project.
 For instance, various Razor view tools in ASP.NET MVC applications fall into this category.